geomagpy/magpy/README.md

 #### 1.1.2 Updates

-To upgrade to the most recent version:
+To upgrade to the most recent version (replace x.x.x with the version number):

-        $ sudo pip3 install -U geomagpy
+        $ sudo pip3 install geomagpy==x.x.x

+Please do not use the -U option if not recommended for the new upgrade.

 #### 1.1.3 Creating a desktop link